Samurai Swords on eBay:

 Yes, you may sometimes get something good - but there are so many obstacles to 'striking it lucky' that you - and the industry as a whole - are much better off buying from a reputable seller than risking 'going direct'..

 Because the reality is, you aren't actually going direct at all.
-The reality is that the actual big forges these resellers often pretend to be simply do not deal with indivdual orders by members of the public.
-A middleman of some type is ALWAYS needed - whether it be SBG itself with our own Longquan sword project Forge Direct project, or one of these locally based resellers - a third part is needed.
+The reality is that the actual big forges these resellers often pretend to be simply do not deal with individual orders by members of the public.
+A middleman of some type is ALWAYS needed.
+Whether it be SBG itself with our own Longquan sword project Forge Direct, or one of these locally based resellers - the forges simply don't sell direct to the public..

 But at least after reading this article, you will have a better idea of who and what these companies really are, and can make up your own mind if you feel they are worth taking a risk on.